 The National Curriculum provides the basis for pupils working within these levels.
 Through a comprehensive assessment process we work on enabling pupils to relearn and regain skills and knowledge acquired before their brain injury.
 Some pupils may acquire new knowledge whilst with us and the focus then may be on academic courses that they were following prior to their injury.

 The school's Core Curriculum addresses the needs of pupils working at very early recovery levels guided by the Engagement Model.
 Planning starts from very detailed assessment which is built on to provide a programme incorporating the needs and interests of individual pupils.
 This encompasses communication, early thinking skills, sensory and physical abilities which are fundamental to all learning.

 Swimming: We are a short stay medical pupil referral unit for children and young people with ABI.
-As a result pupils do not attend swimming lessons as part of their curriculum.
+As a result pupils do not attend swimming lessons as part of their school curriculum.
 Pupils have access to hydrotherapy sessions as part of their wider rehabilitation offer through The Children's Trust.

 For more information on individual subjects please refer to these Policies via the link to our 'Policies' page in 'About Us'.

 - Mathematics Policy

 - Personal Pathways Policy (PSHE)